adrianerrea/Data-Centric-AI-Competition/README.md

 As shown in the notebook in the repository, my first trials were as following:
 + A first iteration with all the data provided to set up a baseline.
 + Second iteration after removing non number images and reorganising mislabelled examples.
 + My third iteration was changing the hyperparameters to get better results.
 I knew this was not going to improve the goal of the project (iterate over the data not over the model) but I wanted to check how difficult was the problem itself.
-After that I fixed the model and hyperparameters as close as the training phase described in the competition.
+After that, I set the model and hyperparameters as close as the training phase described in the competition.
 + Next step I took was creating new images with the library _albumentations_.
 At the same time, I tried to balance the dataset with this technique getting around 500 images per class.
 + I iterated again with the fixed model and hyperparameters and I did not notice any remarkable improvement.
 + So I decided to try this new dataset with the best model I built before.
 Then, I saw better results with this last tecnique.